goodloop/autoware_auto_mirror/docs/contributors_guide/ide-specific-configuration.md

 @image html images/ide-configuration-clion-run-configuration-done.png "Run/Debug Configurations Done"

-After you click OK, you now should be able to click the Triangle or the Bug button and run or debug your application :)
+After clicking OK, it should now be possible to click the Triangle or the Bug button to run or debug the application :)

 #### Configuring for other nodes

-You can just change the `Executable` and `Program Arguments` then it should work with other nodes too.
+The `Executable` and `Program Arguments` can be modified to make it work with any other node.

 ## VS Code {#configuration-vscode}